Today’s State Fair event schedule

 Vegetable Show, Forage Show

-Scarecrow Contest: People’s Choice voting by text; after 4 p.m. from Aug.
+Scarecrow Contest: People’ Choice voting by text; after 4 p.m. from Aug.
 2- Aug.
 9 there is a Scarecrow Photo Op.

-Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, such as Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.
+Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, like Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.

 Flower Show: Horticulture, Artistic Divisions- Birds and Blooms

 Home & Hobby Division (including Quilts of Valor): Art in Sussex County, Photography in Sussex County, Grange Exhibit, History Exhibit, Honey Show.
-Competitions are held throughout the week for different “home and hobby” related skills, such as baking.
+Competitions are held throughout the week for different “home and hobby” related skills, like baking.

 Snook Agricultural Museum: The museum features historical equipment and displays related to farming.
 Next to it is the North Jersey Antique Engine Building, and the 4-H Shotwell Exhibit Building is also open throughout the fair.